Green Mountain Boys’ State is a leadership development program for rising high school senior boys. The focus of the program is

 Nation Program in Washington, DC, closing and departure for home.

-The Band is one of the proud traditions at Boys’ State.
+is a proud tradition at Boys’ State.
 Other activities include soccer, basketball, volleyball,

 and swimming.
-Delegates organize tennis, running, Ultimate Frisbee and other activities to take advantage of the
+Delegates organize tennis, running, Ultimate and other activities to take advantage of

-facilities at Lyndon State.
-Lyndon State generously makes their campus and facilities available to the delegates
+the facilities at Northern VT University - Lyndon.
+NVU-L makes their facilities available to the delegates throughout the week.

-Two delegates and two alternates will be selected to represent Vermont all expenses paid at the Boys’ Nation Program in Washington DC in late July.
+Two delegates will be selected to represent Vermont all expenses paid at the Boys’ Nation Program in Washington DC in late July.

-Throughout the week, many of Vermont’s elected and appointed officials supplement the members of the staff.
+Throughout the week, many of supplement the members of the staff.
+These professionals

 include town government officials, law enforcement officers, local development authorities, staff from the Vermont League of Cities